neurodesk/neurodesk.github.io/content/en/developers/interfacing/_index.md

 ---

 # Connecting/attaching to a running Neurodesktop session via a plain shell
 You can start a neurodesktop container using docker or the neurodeskapp.
-If you want to connect to this running session using a plain shell you can do this as well:
+If you want to connect to this running session using a shell you can do this as well:
 ```
 docker ps
 # note the name of the running container, e.g. neurodeskapp-49977